 Hi, I’m Sophie, I’m a student studying music at Plymouth University.
 Through the Knowledge Exchange I have had the chance to join in ‘Moving Sounds’, a Plymouth Music Zone music and movement workshop which is currently taking place over zoom.
-It is for adults with disabilities.
+It is for neurodiverse adults.

 How are you?

-The way that Moving Sounds is run felt a bit surreal to me to begin with, it is so different to the style of sessions and rehearsals that I am used to.
-The structure and the formality of the Moving Sound session was so contrasting.
+That’s the question asked at the start of every Moving Sounds workshop.
+It felt a bit surreal to me to begin with because it’s so different to the style of sessions and rehearsals that I am used to.

 Having come from a classical background, I am used to having very structured and formal rehearsals.
 In these rehearsals, we would have a set time that we would have to have the rehearsal room ready for, instruments warmed up, and ready for the down beat (the start of the rehearsal).
 In these rehearsals, we couldn’t talk during the rehearsal in order to make them time efficient and organised.
 Instead, we were only allowed to have conversations during the designated break times.
 While this way of rehearsing means that all rehearsals are time efficient, it does however create a less personal experience in a more disciplined setting.